Pristina: Early development

-During the 4th century BC, a Dardanian Kingdom was established in the region.
-Following the Roman conquest of Illyria in 168 BC, Romans colonized and founded several cities in the region.
+During the 4th century BC, the Kingdom of Dardania was established in the region.

 Ulpiana was an important Roman city on the Balkan Peninsula and in the 2nd century BC it was declared a municipium.
-Ulpiana suffered tremendous damage from an earthquake in 518 AD.
-After the Roman Empire was divided into a western and an eastern half, the area remained within the Byzantine Empire for the following centuries.
-Emperor Justinian I rebuilt the city in great splendor and renamed it "Justiniana Secunda", although with the arrival of Slavs in the 6th century, the settlement again fell into disrepair.
 In the middle of the 9th century, it was ceded to the First Bulgarian Empire.

 11th to 16th centuries

-In the early 11th century, Pristina fell under Byzantine rule and the area was included into a province called Bulgaria.
+In the early 11th century, Pristina fell under Byzantine Empire rule and the area was included into a theme (province) called Bulgaria.
 Between the late 11th and middle of the 13th century it was ceded several times to the Second Bulgarian Empire.

 In 1315, the nearby Gračanica monastery was founded by King Stefan Milutin.
 Stefan Dušan used a location in the area of Pristina as his court before moving eventually to the vicinity of Skopje as he moved his rule southwards.
-The first historical record mentioning Pristina by its name dates back to 1342 when the Byzantine Emperor John VI Kantakouzenos, on visit to Stefan Dušan at his royal court, described Pristina as a 'village'.
+The first historical record mentioning Pristina by its name dates back to 1315–1318, in a chrysobull of Banjska near Mitrovica.
+A first brief description of it as a town was given a few years later by the Byzantine Emperor John VI Kantakouzenos, on his visit to Stefan Dušan at his royal court, describing Pristina as a 'unfortified village'.
 During the time of the Kingdom of Serbia in the early 14th century, the main route between the Western Balkans and Constantinople ran through Pristina.
 Following the Battle of Kosovo, Pristina fell within the realms of the Serbian Despotate under Prince Stefan Lazarević.
 A bitter feud between Lazarević and Đurađ Branković developed and led to open conflict, with Pristina being the scene of heavy fighting in 1409 and 1410.
-At the turn of the 15th century during the time of the Serbian Despotate, Pristina was a major trading post for silver, with many traders hailing from the Republic of Ragusa.
+At the turn of the 15th century, during the time of the Serbian Despotate, Pristina was a major trading post for silver, with many traders hailing from the Republic of Ragusa.